tahoe-lafs/tahoe-lafs/docs/operator-tutorial/1-client-node.rst

 The value for ``storage:`` open the file ``storage0/node.pubkey`` and copy everything after ``pub-``.

 The value for ``anonymous-storage-FURL:`` is the entire content of ``./storage0/private/storage.furl``.
-This is also called the anonymous :term:`fURL` of the storage server.
+This is also called the anonymous :term:`fURLs` of the storage server.

 .. note::  Static server settings are described at https://tahoe-lafs.readthedocs.io/en/latest/configuration.html#static-server-definitions